Drop and cover

-It may be safer to shelter inside rather than evacuating a building.
+It may be safer to shelter inside rather than evacuate a building.
 Especially if the building is built to withstand earthquakes.

 - Prepare your supplies.
 You may be stuck in your shelter for some time.
 Refill your water bottles and gather your supplies.
 You may need to ration them.
 It may be hours or days before local authorities can help you.

 - Follow instructions from local authorities.
-If instructions aren't available, use your judgment based on observations and information at hand.
+If instructions aren't available, use your judgement based on observations and information available.

 - Be wary of food hygiene.
-When the power is out, fresh food and meat spoils quickly.
-Especially in warm climates.
+When the power is out, fresh food and meat spoil quickly, especially in warm climates.
 Only eat food that you are confident is still fresh.

 - Watch out for infectious diseases.
 Without running water, sanitation is an issue.
 Waterborne infectious diseases such as cholera are especially common.
 Only drink purified water.